tlam22/ElectronWithTeradataCovalent/README.md

-# Covalent QuickStart
+# Covalent QuickStart with Electron

-Quickstart App with @covalent packages
+Quickstart App with @covalent packages using Electron (Atom Shell)

 ## Setup